xmos/lib_camera/doc/rst/02_getting_started.rst

 Software Setup
 --------------

 Before building the example, ensure that the ``XTC tools`` are installed and properly activated in your development environment (`XTC tools`_).
-You can verify this by running the following command in your terminal:
+This can be verified by running the following command in a terminal with the XTC tools sourced:

 .. code-block:: console